 The SEU theme's highest priorities are presented in the Beyond Einstein program (Part I).
 A roadmap is presented for realizing these objectives starting now.
 The science objectives described in the Cycles of Matter and Energy program (Part II) are presented with the understanding that this program will be undertaken after Beyond Einstein has begun.
-Part III details continuing activities vital to maintaining the technical base to implement these missions and develop future ones: the Research and Analysis program, the Explorer program, and critical factors.
+Part III details continuing activities vital to maintaining the technical base to implement these missions and develop future ones.

-0.2 BEYOND EINSTEIN: From the Big Bang to Black Holes
+From the Big Bang to Black Holes

 How did the Universe begin?
 Does time have a beginning and an end?
 Does space have edges?

-Einstein's theory of relativity replies to these ancient questions with three startling predictions: that the Universe is expanding from a Big Bang, that black holes so distort space and time that time stops at their edges, and that a dark energy could be pulling space apart, sending galaxies forever beyond the edge of the visible Universe.
-Observations confirm these remarkable predictions, the last only 4 years ago.
+Einstein's theory of relativity replies to these ancient questions with three startling predictions: that the Universe is expanding from a Big Bang; that black holes so distort space and time that time stops at their edges; and that a dark energy could be pulling space apart, sending galaxies forever beyond the edge of the visible Universe.
+Observations confirm these remarkable predictions, the last finding only four years ago.
 Yet Einstein's legacy is incomplete.
-His theory raises -but cannot answer- three profound questions:
+His theory raises-but cannot answer-three profound questions:

-- 1. What powered the Big Bang? - 2.
-What happens to space, time and matter at the edge of a black hole? - 3.
-What is the mysterious dark energy pulling the universe apart?
+- What powered the Big Bang? - What happens to space, time, and matter at the edge of a black hole? - What is the mysterious dark energy pulling the Universe apart?